Inducing Group Fairness in Prompt-Based Language Model Decisions: Problem Setup

+Fig. \ref{fig:classification_diagram} gives a schematic diagram of the classification methodology described in Sec. \ref{sec:classification_methodology}.
+Note that we use the following wrapper text for our toxicity classifier: We prompt an LLM with the toxicity classification task formulated as yes or no question.
+By assessing the log-probabilities of the ``Yes'' and ``no'' tokens and applying a softmax function, we are able to extract a distribution over negative and positive classes.
+A schematic diagram of the process is given in Fig. \ref{fig:zero_shot_diagram} and our prompt is given below.

-\textbf{Fine-Tuned Classifier.} In the fine-tuned case, we use the activations of the final layer as input, and train a logistic regression model to predict the ground truth labels.
-The logistic regression model is then used for decision making.
-This approach can be thought of as a form of parameter efficient supervised fine tuning.
-A schematic diagram is given in Fig. \ref{fig:fine_tuned_diagram} in the appendix.
+\begin{Box1}{Classification Prompt} \{TEXT\_TO\_CLASSIFY\} Categorize the comment on the basis of toxicity.
+If the comment is toxic (harmful, malicious, derogatory, threat, insult, identity attack, etc.) output Yes, otherwise output No. \end{Box1} \item \textbf{Embedding-based classifiers.} We prompt an LLM in the exact same way as above, but extract the final-layer activations of an LM for a training set.
+Using the collected pairs of (activation, label), we then train a logistic regression model to predict the ground truth labels.
+During inference time, we obtain the last layer embedding of the wrapped classification input (see Figure \ref{fig:fine_tuned_diagram}) and feed it into the trained classifier.
+This approach can be thought of as a form of parameter efficient supervised fine-tuning.
+A schematic diagram is given in Fig. \ref{fig:fine_tuned_diagram} in the appendix. \end{itemize}